Recently I noticed two diesel locomotives coupled in the 8th Avenue railyard of the Fort Worth & Western Railroad.

 On Bluebonnet Circle.

-Fountain on Sundance Square behind the Jett Building.
+Fountain on Sundance Square Plaza behind the former headquarters of Northern Texas Traction Company.
 The fountain is a valentine to this column capital . . .

 at the old main post office.